nalisidev/zabbix/src/go/plugins/ceph/README.md

     `pg dumg` command, hence the capability boost.

 ## Configuration
-The Zabbix agent 2 configuration file is used to configure plugins.
+The Netwatch agent 2 configuration file is used to configure plugins.

 **Plugins.Ceph.InsecureSkipVerify** — InsecureSkipVerify controls whether an http client verifies the server's certificate chain and host name.
 If InsecureSkipVerify is true, TLS accepts any certificate presented by